 After JHS had been granted a scholarship for 5 years, subject to submitting progress art each year, he followed painting courses at the academy in The Hague for two years, where he had several teachers, including Cornelis Stortenbeker, who may have been influential in his cattle painting technique, and at the Rotterdam Academy for about half a year under Jan Striening (1827-1923).

 He then left for Antwerp where he was also some time enrolled at the academy and was some years in the studio of Karel Verlat (1824–1890).
-In JHS’ Dutch and Belgian time his private commercial work was predominantly portraiture.
+In JHS’ Dutch and Belgium time his private commercial work was predominantly portraiture.
 The picture of the girl with the orange dress below was made by him in Belgium and is known as the Portrait of Maria Christina Boone.